Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Introduction

-Existing works primarily model the \gls{dbrp} via \gls{mip} or as \gls{mdp}.
-The majority of the literature applies MIP \citep[e.g.,][]{ghosh2019improving, mellou2019dynamic, zheng2021repositioning, zhang2017time}, leveraging its flexibility and frequent application within industrial decision-making processes.
-However, \gls{mip} models typically simplify the planning problem, e.g., by discretizing the planning horizon into multiple time-periods and assuming that each vehicle only visits one station per time-period.
-Such an assumption is artificially imposed and does not correspond to reality.
-It may restrict the capability of BSS to effectively coordinate multiple vehicles and hence hinder the system to reach its full potential.
-In contrast, \gls{mdp}s present a viable alternative, framing the \gls{dbrp} as a sequential decision-making problem \citep{alagoz2010markov}.
-Nevertheless, the tractability of \gls{mdp} models tends to heavily depend on the dimensions of the state and action spaces, confining their applicability to limited problem settings, such as single-vehicle operations \citep[see, e.g.,][]{brinkmann2019dynamic, luo2022dynamic, seo2022rebalancing}, or small station networks \citep[see, e.g.,][]{legros2019dynamic, li2018dynamic, luo2022dynamic}.
-Although several studies applied dynamic programming or heuristic policies to trackle the \gls{mdp} \citep[see, e.g.,][etc]{legros2019dynamic, brinkmann2019dynamic, brinkmann2020multi}, these approaches rely on having a complete and accurate model of the environment and can face challenges in high-dimensional state and action spaces. \gls{rl}, on the other hand, learns optimal policies directly from interactions with the environment, obviating the need for an explicit model of the environment dynamics.
-This makes \gls{rl} applicable to scenarios where the system dynamics are complex, unknown, or hard to model accurately.
-Thus, \gls{rl} techniques offer a potential to solve \gls{mdp} models for \gls{dbrp}, an area that remains underexplored.
+Existing works primarily rely on Mixed Integer Programming (MIP) models with time discretization \citep[]{ghosh2019improving, liang2024dynamic}, but must strike a delicate balance between discretization accuracy and computational efficiency.
+Markov Decision Processes (MDPs) offer an alternative by modeling DBRP as a sequential decision-making problem~\citep[see, e.g.,][]{brinkmann2019dynamic, luo2022dynamic, seo2020dynamic}.
+Although several studies applied dynamic programming or heuristic policies to tackle the MDP \citep[see, e.g.,][]{legros2019dynamic, brinkmann2019dynamic, brinkmann2020multi}, these approaches rely on having a complete and accurate model of the environment and can face challenges as the network grows.
+Reinforcement learning (RL), on the other hand, learns policies directly from interactions with the environment, obviating the need for an explicit model of the environment dynamics.
+This makes RL applicable to scenarios where the system dynamics are complex, unknown, or hard to model accurately.
+Thus, RL techniques offer the potential to solve MDP models for DBRP, an area that remains underexplored.

-Our study aims at proposing a spatio-temporal \gls{rl}-based algorithm for dynamic rebalancing problems in BSS with multiple vehicles under a continuous time framework that does not require time discretization.
-We formulate the \gls{dbrp} as a \gls{mmdp} whose state and action spaces are designed to capture the dynamics and uncertainties of the system.
-Utilizing a \gls{dqn}, which employs Neural Networks to approximate the optimal action-value function, we estimate the total expected rewards of rebalancing actions, targeting to minimize lost demand.
-A fine-grained simulator is developed to obtain immediate rewards under different demand scenarios.
-Experiments are conducted on a trip dataset generated based on historical trips, weather conditions, and temporal factors.